EngoEngine/engoengine.github.io/tutorials/_posts/2018-06-01-spritesheets-and-automated-city-building.md

 > #### Recap
 > Remember what we did in [the last tutorial](/tutorials/05-tilemaps)? <br>
 > We utilized a tilemap to add a background to our game.
-Tilempas are an easy
+Tilemaps are an easy
 > way to create and place maps made up of tiles to our games.

 > #### Final Code